Indoor Rabbit Housing Options

 Free Range

 Free-range rabbits can have access to the whole house or an individual room(s); this is a great way to provide plenty of space and exercise.
-Some rabbits free-range all the time, others have a pen or cage for part of the day or to use a base with free access in/out.
-Your rabbit will need an area they feel is their own where their litter tray, food bowls etc. are available and they need a private area to sleep/retreat to.
+Some rabbits free-range all the time, others may have a cage/pen combo or enclosure and just free range when supervised for extra exercise and enrichment.
+Even a free range rabbit will need an area they feel is their own where their litter tray, food bowls etc. are available and they need a private area to sleep/retreat to.
+These can be incorporated in your home though and don’t all need to be in the same space – you might find your rabbit likes to have a hiding spot in more then one room and uses them a different times of the day.

-Before allowing your rabbit access to your house you will need to 'rabbit-proof' anything they should not have access to and may chew or damage.
+Before allowing your rabbit access to your house you will need to 'rabbit-proof' anything they should not have access to and may chew, damage or could be dangerous for them to access.

 Cost: Initially free, but may require replacement wires, carpets, books etc. if rabbit-proofing is not thorough!